WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 The original phenotype and bulk expression data may not contain identical sample sets.
 This processing step performs sample matching to retain only the intersecting samples.

-Some key details of `MatchSample`'s parameters:
+Key parameters for `MatchSample`:

 -   `ms_signature`: A data frame of mutational signatures after preprocessing
 -   `bulk_data`: A data frame of bulk expression data,
 -   `col_id`: Character or numeric value specifying the column.
-When multiple columns are specified, the status column will only be recorded as `1` if each column > `ms_status_thresh`
+When multiple columns are specified, the status column will only be recorded as `1` if each column \> `ms_status_thresh`
 -   `ms_status_thresh`: A numeric value specifying the threshold for binarizing mutational signatures. default: `0L`

 **usage**：